History of Edmonton: Early settlement (1870–1945)

-The first settlement outside of the fort was in the 1870s, pioneer farmers living in rustic log cabins along the river - these farms formed the structure for the 1882 survey of the land into "River lots".
+The first settlement outside of the fort was in the 1870s, pioneer farmers living in rustic log cabins along the river - these farms formed the structure for the 1882 survey of the land into "riverlots", as exceptions to the usual grid-format Dominion Land Survey dominant across the rest of the Prairies.
 "1885 Street" at Fort Edmonton Park represents the early hamlet of Edmonton.
 The Town of Edmonton was established in 1894.
 The town encompassed modern Boyle Street (the original downtown) and McCauley neighbourhoods.

+In 1876, First Nations and the Crown signed Treaty 6.
+Through this treaty, a vast region including Edmonton was ceded to the Crown.